Sulbhago/cocktail-creaze/README.md

-# Getting Started with Cocktail
+# Getting Started with Cocktail Creaze

-This project was bootstrapped with [CocktailHaven](https://github.com/Sulbhago/cocktail-creaze).
+This project was bootstrapped with [CocktailCreaze](https://github.com/Sulbhago/cocktail-creaze).

 ## 🚀 Quick start